rjosanchez/project4-team1/README.md

 We analyzed historical data using Tableau.
 We identified the growth across each year from 2018 to 2023 (using January data points).
 We also visualized home values across all available zip codes in Texas through heat maps with user driven filters by city.

 ## Building the Maching Learning Model
 We built a machine learning model in Jupyter Notebook using sci-kit learn.

-### Data Preprocessing:
-The data was read into the script from the csv and preprocessed using the following steps:
-*
+Our steps included:
+* Preprocessing and cleaning the data

-### Compiling, Training, and Optimizing the Model:
+* Compiling, Training, and Optimizing the Model using Linear Regression, Lagged Linear Regression, and Polynomial Features.

 ### Results:
+* Polynomial Features was the most accurate model.

 # Authors
 * Isaac Campos / @icamp14